What is the Media and Social Action community?

-Media and Social Action is an Academic Residential Community for undergraduate students who are interested in communication and passionate about social issues.
-Here you will learn how to harness digital, social, and news media to raise awareness, shape attitudes, and move people toward meaningful action.
+Media and Social Action is an Academic Residential Community for undergraduate students who are interested in engaging with faculty and staff from the UO School of Journalism and Communication (SOJC) to develop skills in storytelling and media production.
+Through multimedia storytelling, you will learn how to harness your voice and elevate others to raise awareness, shape attitudes, and move people toward meaningful action.

 Why should I choose to live in this community?

-This is a new physical and intellectual space, launched in Fall 2017.
-Through exclusive learning opportunities coordinated by the School of Journalism and Communication, you will:
+Through exclusive learning opportunities coordinated by the SOJC, you will:

-- create compelling stories using digital, social, and mobile technologies
+- Collaborate with groups of peers to create compelling stories using digital, social, and mobile technologies

-- learn how to plan and implement strategic communication plans for social good
+- Engage with your community to create plans for social good

 Our ultimate goal is to help you to emerge as a leader in the communities to which you belong.